ardhynugroho/nginx-nap/docs/source/deploy-nic.rst

 Deployment Script
 ----

-The script summarize install steps:
+The script summarize following install steps:

 1. Pull images from NGINX private repo and push them to our *local-registry*